Nasina7/puyo2disasm/README.md

 # Puyo Puyo Tsuu Sega Megadrive Disassembly

-This is a rudimentary disassembly of Puyo Puyo Tsuu for the Sega Megadrive.
+This is a work-in-progress disassembly of Puyo Puyo Tsuu for the Sega Megadrive.
-Currently, this is mostly meant to be used as a reference, and not for any large projects.
+Currently, it's in a very early state.
+It isn't shiftable, and shouldn't be used for any major projects for now.

 ## Disclaimer